harrislapiroff/chromamine.com/src/posts/an-apple-shortcut-for-converting-spotify-playlists-to-apple-music.md

 [sometimes happens]: https://song.link/s/6kopmMZiyLmw7h66uXcXR7

 Some of the actions I used in this shortcut, particularly the ones to do with the iTunes Store, are pretty poorly documented and fiddly.
 It required a couple hours of experimentation to get this shortcut working to my satisfaction.
 If you're trying to do something similar, it might be a good example to look over – I've tried to add comments to help anyone reading through it along.
 It seems to work pretty consistently on iOS in my testing.
 I've had less good of a time getting it to work properly on macOS.

+I expect this Shortcut to be pretty brittle since it relies on web scraping.
+If either Spotify or Odesli change the code on their website and I don't update the Shortcut, it may stop working.
+If you're reading this blog post some years after it was released, _caveat emptor_.